frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/eager-modtaps.md

 If, however, another key that is not a mod-tap is pressed before tapping term elapses, the keyboard shifts to *tapping* mode.
 The tap code of the MT is sent, as well as the new keycode.
 The keyboard stays in *tapping* mode until no keys are pressed for at least TT, when it switches back to *deciding*.

 As a result, the mod-tap behavior is very oriented towards generating the tap codes in preference to hold codes (modifiers).
-So in normal typing, even I wouldn't accidentally register modifiers.
-That requires a more deliberate action:
+So in normal typing, it should hopefully be very uncommon to accidentally register a modifier.
+That would requires a more deliberate action:

 1. Wait a short time (TT) after pressing any key before pressing a mod-tap key
 2. Wait a short time (TT) after pressing a mod-tap key before pressing another key

+Granted, this might slow typing down when Shift is considered, but I'm thinking it would be no worse than say auto-shift.

 ## Detailed rules